 In February, State Fire Marshal Tim Bean urged Missourians to refrain from burning leaves or brush in the areas of our state where the National Weather Service and local officials were warning of elevated fire risks.
 Conditions in most of Missouri were abnormally dry or in moderate drought due to the lack of moisture and fire risks grew as those drought conditions persisted through late March.

 Wildfires not only pose a risk to lives and property, they place emergency responders in harm’s way and can delay their ability to respond to house fires, vehicle crashes, medical calls and other emergencies.
 Smoke from wildland fires can also reduce visibility leading to traffic crashes and create medical issues for people with respiratory conditions.

 On Feb.
 16, fire response agencies across Missouri responded to many brush fires that resulted from open burning growing out of control.
 By early afternoon on Feb.
 17, the St. Clair Fire Protection District in Franklin County had responded to six brush fires, five of which were the result of open burning.
-Drought conditions, as indicated by the U.S. Drought Monitor, have worsened since then.
+Drought conditions, as indicated by the U.S. Drought Monitor, worsened in late February and most of March.

 Here’s what you can do to help reduce the spread of fires:

 - Refrain from any open burning of leaves, brush or debris whenever conditions warrant.

 - Do not wait to call 911 at the first sign of a fire.

 - Smokers should be extremely careful, extinguishing cigarette and cigar butts completely before disposal.
 Do not discard cigarettes from motor vehicles.

 - Secure trailer chains to prevent dragging.
 A spark in contact with dry grass could start a fire.